aptivate/dye/README.md

     ../../deploy/bootstrap.py

-Note that this will only update the virtualenv if it's required, though you can use `--force` do it anyway.
+Note that this will only update the virtualenv if it's required, though you can use `--force` to do it anyway.
 Also note that by default it will only update the packages that need updating - use `--full-rebuild` to force it to delete the virtual env and then rebuild.
 To see all options use `--help`.